 Los Angeles – Bonhams will hold its spring auction of 20th Century Decorative Arts on April 16, 2012.
 The Los Angeles sale will offer a diverse group of high quality works spanning a century of design by well-known figures of the period.
 Strong examples of Arts & Crafts, Art Nouveau, Art Deco, Mid-Century Modern, pieces by Contemporary Studio artists and works that celebrate the influence of Post-War Art & Design in Southern California will be offered as well as a one-of-a-kind city residence designed by Hutton Wilkinson for Tony Duquette Studios.

 Assembled for a prestigious city residence in Los Angeles, the "Urban Oasis" is a Wilkinson/Duquette masterpiece.
-Designed as a retreat for its inhabitants, the pair created an environment of tranquility through an ingenious use of rich fabrics, strategically placed furnishings, mirrors and lighting, which were used to generate optical illusions throughout the space.
+Designed as a retreat for its inhabitants, the pair created an environment of tranquillity through an ingenious use of rich fabrics, strategically placed furnishings, mirrors and lighting, which were used to generate optical illusions throughout the space.
 Upon entering the "Urban Oasis," each visitor was transported to a serene and elegant interior inspired by India, Morocco, Southeast Asia and Italy, all while enjoying the view from the balcony.

 This will be the second time that a complete Wilkinson/Duquette creation of this type has been offered at public auction.
 The first environment, a complete "Tented Room," was featured at Bonhams in Los Angeles in 2010.
 Items were 100% sold and the collection exceeded its high estimate.

-Jason Stein, Associate Director, 20th Century Decorative Arts at Bonhams said of the sale: "Bonhams is honored to feature the 'Urban Oasis' during the April sale of 20th Century Decorative Arts.
+Jason Stein, Associate Director, 20th Century Decorative Arts at Bonhams said of the sale: "Bonhams is honoured to feature the 'Urban Oasis' during the April sale of 20th Century Decorative Arts.
 We look forward to continued interest in high style design."

 As one of the foremost Duquette experts in the field, Stein developed and produced the auction of the Estate of late design legend Tony Duquette in 2001, serving as Specialist-in-Charge of the sale.
 At the time, the auction was touted as the largest house sale to ever take place at a major auctioneer in North America.